ilrathCXV/ArtiGrok-Ballistics-GAMMA-ilrath-Mo3/README.md

 - [_**pre-2.0.4**_] In MCM, go to "Item UI Improvements" and turn on "Ammo Names"

-**If you cannot see the ammo stats in the tooltips, read the below:** o If you use the mod "Ghillie Suit Overhaul", here is a patch in the GAMMA Discord (read the surrounding posts of this link to see how to install it): https://discord.com/channels/912320241713958912/1106795093513478215/1128885711379103805 o If your stats show a bunch of negatives and some weapons now have damage in the hundreds that shouldn't **you forgot to install Actual Accurate Stats** o If you receive a crash regarding `fourth_times_counter` and **using [RPG Perks](https://github.com/ilrathCXV/RPG-XP-Redux-Orleon-ilrathCXV)**, install the latest version of the RPG mod (Update 31+)
+**If you cannot see the ammo stats in the tooltips, read the below:**
+- If you use the mod "Ghillie Suit Overhaul", here is a patch in the GAMMA Discord (read the surrounding posts of this link to see how to install it): https://discord.com/channels/912320241713958912/1106795093513478215/1128885711379103805
+- If your stats show a bunch of negatives and some weapons now have damage in the hundreds that shouldn't **you forgot to install Actual Accurate Stats**
+- If you receive a crash regarding `fourth_times_counter` and **using [RPG Perks](https://github.com/ilrathCXV/RPG-XP-Redux-Orleon-ilrathCXV)**, install the latest version of the RPG mod (Update 31+)

 **Things to Note:**
 - Safe to install mid-playthrough, **UNSAFE to uninstall mid-playthrough**